HeisenCodes/WinSlide/README.md

 ### **Installation**

 1. Download the latest release from the *Releases* section.
-2. Extract and run the executable — no installer required.
+2. Extract and run the executable, no installer required.

 ### **Usage**